freedomai-lab/.github/profile/README.md

 Our research interests are broad and include:

-- Medical large language models;
+- Medical Large Language Models;
+- Math Large Language Models;
+- Reasoning Large Language Models;
+- Unified Multimodal Models for Understanding and Generation
-- Multilingual large language models;
+- Multilingual Large Language Models;
-- Agents, Tools, HCI, and RAG in large language models;
+- Agents, Tools, HCI, and RAG in Large Language Models;
-- Evaluation and understanding of large language models;
+- Evaluation and Understanding of Large Language Models;
-- Core applications of NLP and speech;
+- Core applications of NLP and Speech;
-- LLM applications in other fields.
+- LLM Applications in other fields.

 We focus on making advanced technologies accessible to society and are committed to building an open and open-source research ecosystem.